dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In addition to the query parameter 'diff' (see {{ssec-trl-diff-query}}), the requester can specify a query parameter 'cursor', with value an unsigned integer.

+The Authorization Server MUST return a 4.00 (Bad Request) response in case the query parameter 'cursor' is present but the query parameter 'diff' is not present.
+The response MUST have Content-Format "application/ace-trl+cbor".
+The payload of the response is a CBOR map, which MUST include the 'error' field with value 1 ("Invalid set of parameters") and MAY include the 'error_description' field to provide additional context.

 ## Diff Query Response

 The Authorization Server composes a response to a diff query request (see {{ssec-trl-diff-query-extended-req}}) as follows, depending on the parameters specified in the request and on the current status of the update collection for the requester.